 DeVry University and its Keller Graduate School of Management now offers international students the opportunity to gain valuable work experience before graduation.

-DeVry University has recently launched its U.S. Career Experience Program This program can provide international students of DeVry University or its Keller Graduate School of Management who apply and are accepted with the opportunity to gain valuable on-campus work experience through a paid, part-time job while attending one of DeVry’s eight campuses located in the following metro locations: Chicago, Houston, New York City, District of Columbia (Arlington, VA), Miami Area, San Francisco Area or Los Angeles Area.
+DeVry University has recently launched its U.S. Career Experience Program This program can provide international students of DeVry University or its Keller Graduate School of Management who apply and are accepted with the opportunity to gain valuable on-campus work experience through a paid, part-time job while attending one of DeVry's six campuses located in the following metro locations: Chicago (Loop and Campbell), New York City, San Francisco Area (Fremont) or Los Angeles Area (Sherman Oaks and Pomona).

 International students may work up to 20 hours a week with the potential to earn up to $10/hour.